Standard Film Permit Application

 - On the Specific Information Sheet(s), list only the activities related to that specific location.

-- Use the “ADDENDUM” form only if you need to make changes to an already approved location on your film permit application.
-If you want to simply add a new location to your existing permit, please list it under #7 on your “General Information Section” form and resend it together with a “Specific Information Section” form with corresponding map for that new location.
-Be sure to always submit along with your existing approved permit for reference.
+Use the “ADDENDUM” form only if you need to make changes to an already approved location on your film permit application.
+Be sure to include your FIPAC#+ letter ( FIPAC#22-123a) and always submit along with your existing approved permit for reference.
+If you want to simply add a new location to your existing project, please list it under #7 on your “General Information Section” form and resend it together with a new “Specific Information Section” form with corresponding map for that new location.
+Again, be sure to include your existing project FIPAC#+letter.

 Water Activities require that you submit a complete Standard Permit Application along with the following: